-Ms Beatriz Vicén Banzo Independent, Non-Executive Director
+Mr David Fenlon Independent, Non-Executive Director

+Ms Beatriz Vicén Banzo was a member of the Audit and Risk Committee for the reporting period until 1 March 2025.
 All members of the Audit and Risk Committee are financially literate and have an appropriate understanding of the industry in which the Group operates.
 The Audit and Risk Committee operates in accordance with a Committee Charter.